Product marketing: Qualifications

 The standard educational requirement to become a product manager is a marketing or business degree.
 This can include a Bachelor of Business Administration (BBA), Master of Business Administration (MBA), Master of Arts (M.A.) or Master of Science (M.S.) in Marketing, and Master of Arts (M.A.) or Master of Science (M.S.) in Industrial-Organizational (I/O) Psychology.
 A focus in advertising, public relations, communications, graphic design, and other related fields is helpful.

 Real-world work experience in related disciplines will help improve qualifications.

-Effectively communicating in a second language is an invaluable asset for those working on a project with global or wide-scale implications.
-Additionally, a unique qualification for product managers is having a background in engineering or computing because it allows for easier interaction with the technical staff.
+Effectively communicating in a second language can be seen as an invaluable asset for those working on a project with global or wide-scale implications.
+Additionally, some journals have stated that a useful qualification for product managers is having a background in engineering or computing because it allows for easier interaction with the technical staff.